Planning application guidance

 We must consider whether:

-If you think your proposed change won’t alter the overall character of your home and won’t need planning permission, we recommend you submit an application for a certificate of lawful development.
+If you think your proposed change will not alter the overall character of your home and will not need planning permission, we recommend you submit an application for a certificate of lawful development.

 Waste and recycling storage guidance for developers